mezcel/electron-container/README.md

 * _Host Computer_: Best performance experienced on Win10 and Arch/Debian Linux.

-* _Client Computer_: Best experience on desktop/laptop sized and mobile device sized monitors. (scrapped Safari development)
+* _Client Computer_: Best experience on desktop/laptop sized and mobile device sized monitors. (abandoned Safari development)

+	* the tablet and mobile screen sizes are approximations based on old device standards.